 Basic Eating and Cleansing for a Healthier Life

 The food and drink you consume must be managed like every other important thing in your life.
 Eat more small meals, less big ones.
-Hydrate with pure water rather than drinks dolled up with color, sugar and chemicals.
+Hydrate with pure water instead of drinks dolled up with color, sugar and chemicals.
 Plan your snacks.
 Supplement.
 Move!!

 THIS IS my primer on “diet” which along with A Blueprint for Eating Right presents quite a few ideas to improve eating habits.